-A middle-aged man decided to take up jogging.
+A middle-aged man decided to take up running.
 He found a sports shop carrying a wide variety of running shoes.
 While trying on a pair, he noticed a little pocket on the side of the shoe.

 “What’s this thing for?” he asked the sales clerk.